Nisha762/trips3m_traveler_automation/README.md

 # trips3m_traveler_automation
-Repository for managing the automation framework for Traveler Team
+Repository for managing the test automation in Travel Triangle.